 Analysis of all the values of the Ibex 35: the selective tests supports

-“Ibex 35 cedes positions from 9,310 points, a movement that forces the price to begin to consolidate below the first levels of support, in a context of rebound in volatility and bearish divergences in price oscillators.
-The attack at 8,977 points opens the door to consider an attack on the area of 8,740 / 8,691 points, a scenario that will not be altered as long as the price does not exceed the current annual highs “.
+“Ibex 35 gives up positions from 9,310 points, a movement that forces the price to begin to consolidate below the first levels of support, in a context of rebound in volatility and bearish divergences in price oscillators.
+The attack on 8,977 points opens the door to consider an attack on the area of 8,740 / 8,691 points, a scenario that will not be altered as long as the price does not exceed the current annual highs “.

 Ibex 35 on daily chart with average amplitude range in percentage, stochastic oscillator and trading volume